chrisogeek/Google-clone/README.md

 # Find the difference : Google clone
 This project presents a faithful imitation of the landing page of google.

-In this project  i'm using html, css, and this landing is 100% responsive
+In this project  i'm using html, css, and this landing is 100% responsive.

 Clone my clone and have fun.

-## Demo

-You can see the landing page here [Google Clone](file:///C:/Users/JULIO/OneDrive%20-%20GEOS%20Holding/Documentos/Google_clone_project/index.html "Google Clone")

 ## Preview
 ![](https://github.com/chrisogeek/Google-clone/blob/master/Google%20clone.png)